Han-Gyuseung/5PG/docs/source/theory/strain.rst

 By local compositional fluctucation, microstates with various local composition coexist.
 In this document, the strain induced by local compositional fluctuation is referred to as **local strain**.

+.. include:: strain_code.rst

-In 5PG, the local strain energy is fitted to Birch-Murnaghan equation of state.
+In **5PG**, the local strain energy is fitted to Birch-Murnaghan equation of state.
 [Ref]_

 Brich-Murnahan equation of state is